 After visiting friends living in a tiny house in a distant village, we arrived back at the guesthouse after dark.
 Dark as in very, very pitch black dark.
 No moon.
 No electricity in miles around.
 My man and I (baby in arms) found our way in, our feet crunching eerily on something unseen in the hallway, hearing scuttling noises.
 Finally having excavated my flashlight (torch) from the depths of my cavernous bag, we saw the gruesome scene before us: thousands of panicky cockroaches scurrying in all directions, leaving behind the corpses of their loved ones, the ones we had massacred under our feet.

 And now you wonder if we stayed and slept there?
 Yes, we did.
 It was too late and too far back to our friends’ house.
-The three of us spending the sweltering tropical night in our tiny Ugly Duckling Citroen with the windows closed to keep the mosquitoes out was a worse nightmare.
+The three of us spending the sweltering tropical night in our tiny Ugly Duckling Citroen with the windows closed to keep the malarial mosquitoes out was a worse nightmare.
 So we ventured forth to our bedroom and found it marginally more bug free there.
 We made the bed with our own bedding, tucked in the mosquito netting as tight as we could and hoped it kept the roaches out too.
 (Okay, this was decades ago.
 When we lived in Ghana again more recently, we did not hear of, or encounter, accommodations of such crunchy standards.)

 In the early years of our marriage we had more such interesting disgusting bed-time encounters.
 While living in a huge dilapidated colonial settler’s house in a mud hut village in Kenya, East Africa, we were once awakened by something jumping on our bed.
 We sat up, shone our flashlight around and found two evil red rodent eyes glaring at us from a corner of the huge fireplace.
 A rat.
 It scampered away not to be found.
-(You may read about another close encounter with a rat we had in this story.)
+(You may be entertained by reading about another close encounter with a rat we had in this story.)

 A year earlier in the same country we lived in a cute little house in a small town.
 Electricity, running water, the works!
-Returning home late one night from a two-week safari through the game parks, we rolled into bed, dead tired, and went to sleep.
+Returning home late one night from a two-week poor-man’s safari through the game parks, we rolled into bed, dead tired, and went to sleep.

 Until we woke up, itching and scratching.
 And finding, on closer inspection, that during our absence our bed had been made good use of by trespassers and was filthy and crawling with bed bugs.
 Let me spare you the rest of this repulsive story.